Information for Freshmen -- Fall 2020

 All introductory Creative Writing courses are permission-only and freshmen must fill out and submit a freshman application form (see below for information on obtaining an application).

-All these workshops are permission-only classes and you must fill out an application form.
+All these workshops are permission-only classes and you must fill out a freshman application form.
 A writing sample is not required.

 To obtain an application form, e-mail Paula Vitaris in the Creative Writing Program office at email@example.com.

 Five spaces are reserved in each workshop for freshmen.
 Creative Writing workshops are small -- 15 students total -- and classes fill up quickly, so the earlier you apply, the better.
 You may apply now; you do not have to wait until the summer or arrival on campus.
-We do maintain a waiting list and if a space becomes available and you're next on the list, we will contact you to see if you still want the class.
+We do maintain a waiting list if a class is full.
+If a space becomes available and you're next on the list, we will contact you to see if you still want the class.

-We will offer Introduction to Poetry Writing and Introduction to Fiction Writing again in Spring 2018.
+We will offer ENGCW 271W Introduction to Poetry Writing and ENGCW 272W Introduction to Fiction Writing again in Spring 2021.
 You will have to fill out another application form during pre-registration in the fall.
 Application forms do not roll over from one semester to the next.

-You can read the course descriptions at our Course Atlas page.
+You can read the course atlas descriptions (description, textbook list, grading) HERE.

-If you need advice about which course to take, please consult with Paula Vitaris in the Creative Writing Program office (N209 Callaway).
-You may also call the office at 404-727-4683 or e-mail email@example.com.
+If you need advice about which course to take, please consult the program administrator, Paula Vitaris, via e-mail at firstname.lastname@example.org.

 Once you are accepted for a class, make sure you get a permission number from Paula Vitaris.
 Emory's student registration system, OPUS, requires this number so it knows that you have permission for the Creative Writing class.

 This is actually an easy process!
-Just contact Paula Vitaris at firstname.lastname@example.org and she will help you.
+Just contact Paula Vitaris at email@example.com for a freshman application and she will also answer all your questions.
 If you have an issue that needs to be resolved by a faculty member or the College of Arts and Sciences, she will also help you with that.